NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 ~ We were driven most places by Keiho Hattori (which as anyone who has driven in Tokyo or thereabouts would know is an excruciating and sometimes dangerous task which should only be approached with much planning and a cool attitude).
 We hope to thank Keiho properly one of these days.

 The band consisted of Bon, Fran, Jim, Penny & Stephen + Shintaro and Guy who joined us each night on guitars, keyboard and vocals.
 Herewith the collected tour diary ~ most entries were made by Bon, Fran, Jim, Penny & Shintaro (+ some from Guy and one from Kenji who organized our 1st tour to Japan).
 The whole thing was strung together later by everyone.
-Much video + many photographs were taken as well as recordings of shows etc... over coming months we hope to tweak this so it makes a bit more sense + add more video + sound + get a few more photos up here ~ in the meantime read on .... [but don't forget to come back later]
+Much video + many photographs were taken as well as recordings of shows etc... over time we hope to tweak this so it makes a bit more sense + add more video + sound + get a few more photos up here ~ in the meantime read on .... [but don't forget to come back later].

 DAY 1 ~ WEDNESDAY 17TH ~ GETTING THERE [Fran] too much work... too much rushing around and last minute organizing but finally we are at the airport buying numerous packets of caramello koalas + Tim Tams + beers.
 Phil and Wardy escort us to the point of no return..........
 We sail through to the Departure Lounge where I buy overpriced bottles of water and Penny makes friends with Yoshi from Yokohama who is studying engineering and has spent 2 weeks in Newcastle (which must have been rather odd)...then onto the plane - I sit in the middle row + pretend I am not on a plane _ we get vegetarian snacks and bloody Marys and wine and proceed to watch Finding Nemo (OK) and I watch a series of bits of rock videos - the Doors -v. annoying and then Hairy tells me I should learn from Jim Morrison's microphone technique...
 Considering the racket the band is making I find it hard to concentrate on microphone technique and have to switch channels to Rod Stewart singing Sailing which is satisfactory in a ridiculous sort of way,..Roger Waters doing Money which has the most absurd guitar solo at the end.
 This is all from Glastonbury 2002.
 Watching it I am very glad I was not there.
 I am also extremely fascinated by a "documentary" about Mariah Carey travelling the world.
 She comes across as extremely self satisfied - and pretends that she gets on extremely well with her travelling companions ie cook, stylist etc who really obviously are simply slaves and her fans who seem rather inane